binaryphile/concorde/README.md

 my_function "required value" optional_arg="optional value"
 ```

-`optional_arg=...` can be left off, in which case the function will get
+`optional_arg=...` can be left off, in which case the function will use
-the default value.
+its default value.

 ### Newline-delimited Array Literals, or Nested Arrays